CClerville/cheddr-tic-tac-toe/README.md

 ## License

-Private / take-home assignment — not for App Store submission unless you choose to ship it.
+Private / take-home assignment — Not for App Store submission!